 Night sweats or hot flashes.
-(See the PDQ summary on Fever, Sweats, and Hot Flashes for more information.)
+(See the PDQ summary on Hot Flashes and Night Sweats for more information.)

 Gastrointestinal problems such as nausea, constipation, diarrhea, and being unable to control the bowels.
 (See the PDQ summary on Gastrointestinal Complications for more information.)

 Bladder problems, such as irritation or being unable to control urine.

 Being in the hospital may make it harder to sleep.

 Getting a normal night's sleep in the hospital is difficult.
 The following may affect how well a patient sleeps:

 Hospital environment – Patients may be bothered by an uncomfortable bed, pillow, or room temperature; noise; or sharing a room with a stranger.